syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/render-ej2-pdf-viewer-in-blazor.md

 ---
 layout: post
-title: Render JS PDF Viewer inside Blazor SfPdfViewer Component | Syncfusion&reg;
+title: Render JS PDF Viewer inside Blazor SfPdfViewer Component | Syncfusion
-description: Learn here all about how to render the JS SfPdfViewer in Syncfusion&reg; Blazor SfPdfViewer component and more.
+description: Learn here all about how to render the JS SfPdfViewer in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug